Long Live Gotōchi-Chara

 The craze for gotōchi-chara began in 2007, when a samurai cat named Hikonyan was introduced to celebrate the 400th anniversary of the founding of Hikone Castle.
 The character, a fluffy white feline in a horned helmet, soon gained national attention, attracting flocks of tourists to the city of Hikone hoping for a selfie with the superstar cat who made daily appearances on the castle grounds.
 Hikonyan proved to be a cash cow for the city, raising billions of yen from merchandise and tourism.
 Soon, other cities wanted to do the same.

 Kumamon, a cuddly black bear-like creature from Kumamoto Prefecture, has achieved even greater stardom since.
 Created in 2010 to coincide with the introduction of a new bullet train, the character has become as ubiquitous as Mickey Mouse in Japan.
 Part of that success comes from the decision to let anyone use Kumamon’s likeness for free.
 As a result, Kumamon’s face now appears not only on trains, but also dozens of products easily found in any store or online.
-The superstar mascot's publicity stunts are rarely out of the news; he is seen shaking hands with a governor one day, and bungee-jumping the next.
+The superstar mascot’s publicity stunts are rarely out of the news; he is seen shaking hands with a governor one day, and bungee-jumping the next.
 He has even become well-known overseas, especially in China.
-When a deadly, magnitude 7 earthquake struck Kumamoto in 2016, “Pray for Kumamoto” messages on social media were often accompanied by images of Kumamon.
+When a deadly magnitude-7 earthquake struck Kumamoto in 2016, “Pray for Kumamoto” messages on social media were often accompanied by images of Kumamon.
 After the disaster, the beloved bear-monster made appearances at events all over Japan in a campaign to raise money for the reconstruction, solidifying his status as a national treasure.

 Every prefecture, city, and village wants a Kumamon of their own.
 By 2015 there were 1,727 characters entered into the Yuru-chara Grand Prix, an annual mascot popularity contest.
 Many of these gotōchi-chara originate from designs submitted to contests by members of the public.
 Garlic-headed Mizumaro beat out 1,078 other submissions to become the mascot of Mizumaki.
 Some of the most charming characters are based on the doodles of children.
 An 8-year-old drew the mascot for the popular ski resort village of Hakuba, a winged white horse with a human face.
 The character's lengthy name, Victoire Cheval Blanc Murao III, was also picked from public suggestions.
 Asking the public to choose mascots themselves is not without its risks.
 When Hokuto, a city in northern Japan, held an online mascot election in 2013, pranksters got a googly-eyed lump of sushi named Zuuushiiihokkiiii voted in.
 Now, citizens of Hokuto are confronted daily with images of the goofy, spindly legged creature.